Prague Spring: Cultural impact

 The Prague Spring is featured in several works of literature.
 Milan Kundera set his novel The Unbearable Lightness of Being during the Prague Spring.
 It follows the repercussions of increased Soviet presence and the dictatorial police control of the population.
 A film version was released in 1988.
 The Liberators, by Viktor Suvorov, is an eyewitness description of the 1968 invasion of Czechoslovakia, from the point of view of a Soviet tank commander.
 Rock 'n' Roll, a play by award-winning Czech-born English playwright Tom Stoppard, references the Prague Spring, as well as the 1989 Velvet Revolution.
 Heda Margolius Kovály also ends her memoir Under a Cruel Star with a first hand account of the Prague Spring and the subsequent invasion, and her reflections upon these events.

 In film there has been an adaptation of The Unbearable Lightness of Being, and also the movie Pelíšky from director Jan Hřebejk and screenwriter Petr Jarchovský, which depicts the events of the Prague Spring and ends with the invasion by the Soviet Union and their allies.
 The Czech musical film, Rebelové from Filip Renč, also depicts the events, the invasion and subsequent wave of emigration.

 The number 68 has become iconic in the former Czechoslovakia.
-Hockey player Jaromír Jágr, whose grandfather died in prison during the rebellion, wears the number because of the importance of the year in Czechoslovak history.
+Ice hockey player Jaromír Jágr, whose grandfather died in prison during the rebellion, wears the number because of the importance of the year in Czechoslovak history.
 A former publishing house based in Toronto, 68 Publishers, that published books by exiled Czech and Slovak authors, took its name from the event.

 Memory

 Places and historical sites

-The photographs were taken in Vinohradská Avenue and Wenceslas Square are widely represented in the photographic archive of the 1968 invasion while other sites of protests are missing.
+The photographs that were taken in Vinohradská Avenue and Wenceslas Square are widely represented in the photographic archive of the 1968 invasion while other sites of protests are missing.
 The memory of the Prague Spring is marked by the Czech Republic's and Slovakia's desire to avoid unpleasant collective memories leading to a process of historical amnesia and narrative whitewashing.
 Photographs taken by Josef Koudelka portray memories of the invasion such as a memorial to the victims set up in Wenceslas Square.
 There are many omnipresent signs of memorial of the Soviet invasion in the city of Prague.

 During the invasion, protesters set up several memorials to record the location of the victims' death.
 The Jan Palach memorial is a monument remembering the suicide of a student in 1969.
-This place is often called the "boulevard of history" Palach was the first to kill himself in Wenceslas Square but was not the last, he was belonging to a student pact of resistance.
-There is also the memorial for the victims of communism in Prague is a narrowing staircase along which seven male bronze silhouettes descend.
+This place is often called the "boulevard of history."
+Palach was the first to kill himself in Wenceslas Square but was not the last, he was belonging to a student pact of resistance.
+There is also (at Újezd, at the bottom of Petrin hill) the memorial for the victims of communism in Prague: a narrowing staircase along which seven male bronze silhouettes descend.
 The first one, the one at the bottom, is complete, while the others gradually disappear.
 It aims at representing the same person at different phases of the destruction caused by communist ideology.